Mickelson struggles with driver in 2020 debut at La Quinta

 ”I’ve been working on kind of a little low shot to get it in play and I hit it a few times today and I didn’t hit it as efficiently as I wanted to, but the miss wasn’t as bad as some of my other drives,” said Mickelson, the tournament winner in 2002 and 2004.

-Lefty hit so far left on the par-4 ninth that he was in the rough on the far side of the adjacent first fairway.
-It wasn’t that bad of a shot, though, because he was trying to hit into the first fairway to give himself a better angle at the back right pin.

-“Takes the water out of play and I just have a much better angle,” Mickelson said.
-“I actually pushed it a little bit across and got a little bit unlucky to be behind the tree, but I ended up just chipping a little wedge underneath it and getting it on.”

-The Hall of Famer made a tap-in par there, and birdied the par-5 11th and 13th, holing out from the rough on 13 after failing to reach the green from a left bunker.
-He made bogey on the par-4 17th, missing a 7-footer after hitting left into a bunker.
+Lefty birdied the par-5 11th and 13th, holing out from the rough on 13 after failing to reach the green from a left bunker.
+He made bogey on the par-4 17th, missing a 7-footer after hitting left into a bunker, and closed with a par.

 Playing partner Tony Finau shot 69.
 At No. 15 in the world, he’s the top-ranked player in the field.

-Mickelson and Finau will play the Nicklaus Tournament Course on Friday, then the adjacacent Stadium Course on Saturday.
+Mickelson and Finau will play the Nicklaus Tournament Course on Friday, then the adjacent Stadium Course on Saturday.

 Defending champion Adam Long opened with a 69 at La Quinta.